hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

       doit_Base(o) ...
     end

-It is the responsibility of the implementor to ensure that the right method is called (i.e. that `Special` is indeed a specialization of `Base`).
+It is the responsibility of the implementor to ensure that the right "super" method is called (i.e. that `Special` is indeed a specialization of `Base`).
 It is also the responsibility of the implementor to check when method are added if there are any direct calls to "super" versions that needs to be rewired (say if the class hierarchy is changed).

-### Feature or Flaw?
+### Last Part of Class Name, Feature or Flaw?

 A decision was made to make the `Visitor` only use the last part of the class name.
 This means it is incapable of differentiating between two classes in different name spaces if they share the same name.
 This is both a feature (a strategy can be compatible with two different implementations)